Nazarko12/mobile-development/README.md

 # Mobile development

-Development of mobile applications using the Flutter framework and the Darth programming language.
+Development of mobile applications using the Flutter framework and the Dart programming language.